CSE232-MSU/CSE232/setup/setup-windows.md

 Go ahead and hit the top **Install** button.

 Close out of the VSCode instance you were just using to install the Remote Development extension, and bring up your Linux terminal.
-Stay or navigate to the home directory (execute `cd ~` if you're not there).
+Stay at, or navigate to the home directory (execute `cd ~` if you're not there).

 Run the command: `code .` (note the space-separated period following the word "code"), and you should see the terminal unpack some items and launch a new VSCode instance.
 This unpacking is a one-time thing; it will normally open a VSCode window instantaneously.